boltlabs-inc/key-mgmt-spec/system-functionalities.md

     1. Outputs `key_id` to the calling application.

 #### Remote-only secret generation and storage
 This client-initiated functionality sends a request to the key server to generate and store a secret remotely.
+The key server DOES have access to the secret material generated during this protocol.

 Input:
 - Client input: